dginhac/esirem-itc313/TP/README.md

 The [TP2](TP2.md) is focusing on using references, pointers on user-defined classes.
 This Labwork allows to work in details with dynamic allocation.

+## Lab Work 3 - TP3

+The [TP3](TP3.md) is focusing on inheritance.
+This Labwork allows to develop some well-known ciphering algorithms, including Caesar, Vigenere and Enigma.